Becoin/becoin/README.md

 Translations
 ------------

-We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
+We only accept translation fixes that are submitted through [Becoin Core's Transifex page](https://www.transifex.com/projects/p/becoin/).
-Translations are converted to Bigcoin periodically.
+Translations are converted to Becoin periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.